beerphilipp/ro-crates-deposit/README.md

 #### Defining source and target fields

-RO Crates and DataCite are machine-actionable metadata in JSON format.\
+RO-Crates and DataCite are machine-actionable metadata in JSON format.\
 The differences are the structure and the names of attributes.\
 To create a conversion, the mapping relation was implemented with source and target fields, these are defined by `"from"` and `"to"` fields.\
-`"from"` refers to RO Crate, `"to"` refers to DataCite.
+`"from"` refers to RO-Crate, `"to"` refers to DataCite.

 #### Value transformation

-The values are transformed respectively to the tags of RO Crate and DataCite.
+The values are transformed respectively to the tags of RO-Crate and DataCite.

 Meaning of important characters and attributes:
 - `$: dereferencing`